Updated: May 7

 I have collected hundred of plastic pots of all sizes from 4oz six-packs to one-gallon over the years, and I use them over and over to pot-up in succession, everything from tomatoes to Brussels sprouts.
 For small greens and lettuces, I prefer to use the brown paper compostable modules.
 I like these because tiny roots break through the pot fibres, telling me when they are ready to transplant, and also because the pots are themselves compostable.

-This fall, while I was waiting to receive delivery of some off-sale polycarbonate corrugated plastic sheets to use in the construction of simple coldframes for three of my raised beds, I was unable (too busy canning summer produce) to pot-up some Italian endive, wild mustards, purslane and spinach.
+This past fall, I was unable (too busy canning summer produce) to pot-up some Italian endive, wild mustards, purslane and spinach.
 I had sown multiple seeds per pot, intending to pot them up further individually, as they came of age, as I had done with the rapini seeds Frank had given me in September.

-It didn't happen that way, but because they were sown in compostable pots, I was able to peel down the by-then self-composting pulpy sides and gently break apart the seedlings for transplanting in their raised bed and some winter patio pots for friends .
+It didn't happen that way, but because they were sown in compostable pots, I was able to peel down the by-then self-composting pulpy sides and gently break apart the seedlings for transplanting into their raised bed coldframe and some winter patio pots for friends .
 I tossed the pot bits straight into the in-bed worm composting bins, where they were immediately put upon by hundreds of red wrigglers, seemingly ravenous for carbon content.
 As the weather grew colder and the days shorter, both the vegetables and the worms slowed down.
 Still though, thanks to the magic of living soil, I had a regular crop of greens, root vegetables, broccoli and tiny carrots, all through the winter.

-And finally, on the subject of fragile seedlings, I've adopted an optimal way of watering wee sprouts in the greenhouse.
+Sidebar: on the subject of fragile seedlings planted in living soil, I've adopted an optimal way of watering wee sprouts in the greenhouse.
 A resource saving method that doesn't bend tender shoots under water weight, or soak the soil unnecessarily.
 A bulk pump sprayer, intended for pesticides (which I of course would never use) but used only for water, sprays a beautiful fine, temperate rainforest-like mist that tiny green guys love.
 The one-gallon size tank full of water lasts seemingly forever.
 These sprayers are often available used on Facebook Marketplace and in thrift stores (make sure to wash them well with hot biodegradable soap and water, before using.

 To watch the Modern Farmer | Million Gardens Movement video "Organic Compost" featuring our urban permaculture garden, on YouTube click here.